hikeventures/hikeventures.github.io/_posts/performance/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 The main advantage of the ACR is that you don’t have to pay a subscription fee to use the GPS network.

-If messaging is not important for you, then you should go for the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F843146%2Facr-electronics-resqlink-gps-personal-locator-beacon" target="_blank" rel="nofollow">ACR ResQlink+ 406</a>.
+If messaging is not important for you, then you should go for the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F843146%2Facr-electronics-resqlink-gps-personal-locator-beacon" target="_blank" >ACR ResQlink+ 406</a>.
 The ACR device is also interesting for paddlers since it can float.

 Alternatively, you will see from the specifications below that the DeLorme devices have slightly more weight but come with more functionalities than the SPOT devices.

-My personal preference goes towards the <a href="https://amzn.to/2Ks75Zs" target="_blank" rel="nofollow">Garmin InReach Mini</a> as it the lightest option and offers most of the functionalities of the other devices since it can be also linked with a smartphone.
+My personal preference goes towards the <a href="https://amzn.to/2Ks75Zs" target="_blank" >Garmin InReach Mini</a> as it the lightest option and offers most of the functionalities of the other devices since it can be also linked with a smartphone.

-If I would not need the messenger and tracking function, then I would probably get the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F843146%2Facr-electronics-resqlink-gps-personal-locator-beacon" target="_blank" rel="nofollow">ACR ResQlink+ 406</a>.
+If I would not need the messenger and tracking function, then I would probably get the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F843146%2Facr-electronics-resqlink-gps-personal-locator-beacon" target="_blank" >ACR ResQlink+ 406</a>.